MakeSchool/product-college-admissions-project/README.md

 ### How to Submit Your Product

-In order to submit your project, please send an email to admissions@makeschool.com with
+In order to submit your project using [this form](make.sc/submit-project)

-1. Your full name
+1. Your Email
 1. A link to your live product
 1. A link to the GitHub.com repository of the product's code